varigence/docs/bimlflex/03-user-guide/includes/_incl-header-new-customer.md

 A customer can have multiple versions of metadata.
 An initial version is created for a new customer.

-Use the **New Customer Button** in the BimlFlex App to add the customer to the BimlFlex database.
+Use the **New Customer Button** in the BimlFlex Applicationto add the customer to the BimlFlex database.

 ![Create Customer](../../static/img/bimlflex-ss-v5-app-create-customer.png "Create Customer")